 This symbol means that the oil has been certified by the American Petroleum Institute (API).
-The manufacturer only recommends API Certified engine oils that the requirements DaimlerChrysler Material Standard MS-6395.
+The manufacturer only recommends API Certified engine oils that requirements the DaimlerChrysler Material Standard MS-6395.
 Use Mopar® or an equivalent oil meeting the specification MS-6395.

 Engine Oil Viscosity (3.7L and 4.7L Engines) SAE 5W-30 engine oil is recommended for all operating temperatures.
 This engine oil improves low temperature starting and vehicle fuel economy.
-Refer to your engine oil filler cap for the recommended engine oil viscosity for your vehicle.
+Your engine oil filler cap also shows the recommended engine oil viscosity for your vehicle.